Pushwoosh/pushwoosh-android-sdk/README.md

 	    }
 	}

-In addition, add the support-compat in dependencies.
+In addition, add the following dependencies.

 	dependencies {
 	   ...